Skip to primary navigation Skip to content Skip to footer

 Ardnamurchan Distillery – Photo: VisitScotland

 We now leave behind us the beautiful islands for a quick mainland pit-stop.
 Heading south while following the coast, we drive through the stunning Lochaber area, stopping only when we reach Loch Sunart: say hi to Ardnamurchan Distillery.
-Owned by independent bottlers Adelphi, the distillery was founded in 2014 and aims to be one of the most environmentally-friendly whisky producers in the country, boosting the name of “Scotland’s greenest distillery”.
-It is indeed a place of beauty and the owners do supply a great selection of independent bottlings to taste while their spirit waits to be ready and mature.
+Owned by independent bottlers Adelphi, the distillery was founded in 2014 and aims to be one of Scotland’s most environmentally friendly whisky producers, earning it the title of “Scotland’s greenest distillery”.
+It is a place of beauty, and the owners supply a great selection of independent bottlings to taste while their spirit waits to be ready and mature.

-Have a look around the area which has hidden castles and great hikes nearby.
+Look around the area, which has hidden castles and great hikes nearby.

 But now, we are back at sea.